zelacerda/csv2txt/README.md

 # csv2txt
 Simple tool to convert CSV lines into Markdown texts.

+## Version

+1.0 - by zelacerda

 ## Usage

 `
 python csv2txt.py src dest
 `

-Where `src` points to a CSV file and `dest` a output Markdown file.
+Where `src` points to a CSV file and `dest` points to an output Markdown file.

 The first column is always used as a H2 header.